-Principle of Individual Participation: Is the individual provided with the ability to find out whether a project maintains a record relating to him?
+Principle of Individual Participation: The individual must be provided with the ability to find out whether a project maintains a record relating to them.

-Principle of Individual Participation: If access and/or correction is denied, then is the individual provided notice as to why the denial was made and how to challenge such a denial?
+Principle of Individual Participation: If access and/or correction is denied, then is the individual must be provided notice as to why the denial was made and how to challenge such a denial.

-Principle of Individual Participation: Is there a mechanism by which an individual is able to prevent information about him obtained for one purpose from being used for other purposes without his knowledge?
+Principle of Individual Participation: The mechanism by which an individual is able to prevent information about them obtained for one purpose from being used for other purposes without their knowledge.
 This question is related to privacy control IP-3, Redress.